JavaBWAPI/ass/README.md

 * Otherwise flee from any unit that could attack us

 ## Additional APIs

+### Modified DBScan
-* Altered DBScan clustering algorithm
+A DBScan based clustering algorithm.
 * Stable clustering: Unless a cluster is split up, units will end up in the same cluster as in previous runs
 * Iterative: Instead of assigning all units to clusters at once, do it iteratively.
 Once done, it the clustering restarts and the previous result can be accessed.

+### UnitFinder
-* UnitFinder: A simple utility class to make queries for units within a radius/square at some position.
+A simple utility class to make queries for units within a radius/square at some position.

+### Jump Path Search
+An implementation of the algorithm described here: https://zerowidth.com/2013/05/05/jump-point-search-explained.html

+Generally much faster that a normal A* while still being optimal.